bartvanhoey/FunctionalCSharp/README.md

 A function is pure if it has no side effects and always returns the same output/result for the same input (arguments).
 Increases the readability and predictability of a program.

+Make pure functions static!
+As you code more functionally, more of your functions will be pure, so more of your code will be in static classes.

+## Impure functions

+Are functions that have side effects
+* Mutates global state
+* Mutates its input arguments
+* throws exception
-Side effects : Mutates global state/Mutates its input arguments/throws exception/performs any I/O operations
+* performs any I/O operations

 A function should never mutate its input arguments. (you can use immutable objects)

 ## Command-Query Separation Principle

 * A **command** is a method that **performs an action but does not return a value**.
 Has Side effects.
 * A **query** is a method that **returns a value but does not perform an action**.
 Has no Side effects.